FREIGHT VS. PARCEL: HOW DO I CHOOSE?

 - Lower risk of damage.
 Less-than-truckload (LTL) and full truckload (FTL) shipments are generally secured on pallets and better protected in trucks, trains, planes and other containers.
 Since they’re usually larger in size than parcels, carriers generally have less capacity available to devote to freight shipments.
 That means a smaller volume of shipments on any one vessel – and likely less probability of damage.

 - Better for heavier shipments.
-Parcel shipments, as mentioned above, have weight limits, so if your shipment weighs into the hundreds of pounds, you're looking at freight.
+Parcel shipments have weight limits, so if your shipment weighs into the hundreds of pounds, you’re looking at freight.

 - Improved security and fewer checkpoints.
 Generally, freight shipments pass through fewer checkpoints on their journey than parcels do.
 Any shipment that has fewer stops or transfers between vehicles is inherently easier to track and less susceptible to tampering.
 Plus, the heavier and more secure it is, the less likely it is to be a victim of theft.

 As you probably guessed, this is the lighter stuff.
 Generally, if your shipment weighs less than 150 pounds, and/or can be lifted without assistance, you’re probably talking about parcel.